 This means that the victim’s family will still have the right to make a civil claim for damages based on a wrongful death, and even if the criminal court orders the defendant to pay criminal restitution, any funds paid to the victim’s family will not have to be paid back nor will the defendant be given credit for those payments against the amount owed in a civil suit.

 What if the Defendant’s Found Not Guilty?

 Sometimes a person charged with DUI or vehicular homicide will win their court case and be found not guilty.
-When this happens, then there is the worry that the civil court will look at the not guilty charge and dismiss the civil claims against the defendant.
+When this happens, then there is the worry that the civil court will look at the not guilty charge and dismiss the civil wrongful death claims against the defendant.

 However, by law in all states, a civil case can’t use a criminal conviction or acquittal to either determine fault or absolve the defendant of their liability.
 Again, this is because the two systems—criminal and civil—are separate and operate under their own laws, court rules and precedence.